-The information obtained will be retained and utilised in accordance with all applicable laws – in particular, the Data Protection Act 1998, in accordance with which Wright Hassall will maintain and protect the confidentiality of your information.
+The information obtained will be retained and utilised in accordance with all applicable laws in particular, the Data Protection Act 2018 and the General Data Protection Regulation, in accordance with which we will maintain and protect the confidentiality of your information.

-Navigating and using our website will not normally require you to provide personal data.
-Although, you may need to provide personal data if you would like to use other services available on the website.
-Wright Hassall is the sole owner of the data collected and will not transfer, trade, sell or share the data.
+Navigating and using our website will not normally require you to provide personal data although, you may need to provide personal data if you would like to use other services available on the website.
+We are the sole owner of the data collected and will not transfer, trade, sell or share the data.

 We will use the information to improve our services and for marketing purposes only where a person/organisation has supplied explicit consent.
-Further, Wright Hassall will use your data to respond to your enquiries, provide you with legal and non legal services and manage your relationship with us.
+Further, we will use your data to respond to your enquiries, provide you with legal and non-legal services and manage your relationship with us.

 Registration for events

-Registration forms may need to be completed in order for you to attend or show your interest in attending an event.
-We may ask you to provide personal data regarding your name, company name, email address and postcode.
-This information enables Wright Hassall to contact you about the events in which you have expressed an interest in.
-These details will be added to our current delegates’ database and used to identify areas where we can improve our services.
+Registration forms may need to be completed in order for you to attend, or show your interest in attending, an event.
+We may ask you to consent to provide personal data regarding your name, company name, email address and postcode.
+This information enables us to contact you about the events in which you have expressed an interest.
+These details will be added to our current contact database and used to identify areas where we can improve our services.
 You may be taken to third party websites to register and/or make a payment for attending the event.
-We cannot be responsible for third party websites, we recommend you ensure you read the privacy statements when you visit third party websites.
+We cannot be responsible for third party websites; we recommend you ensure you read the privacy statements when you visit third party websites.

 E-bulletins/ legal research and sector wide newsletters

-Wright Hassall will only provide you with e-bulletins / legal research and sector wide newsletters that you have consented to receiving.
-This will either be through you positively consenting on our subscription forms by ticking a box stating for example you wish to receive the employment e-bulletin via email or you have directly contacted us requesting a subscription.
-If you would like to unsubscribe to receiving updates sector please email email@example.com.
+We will only provide you with e-bulletins / legal research and sector wide newsletters that you have consented to receiving.
+This will either be through you positively consenting on our subscription forms by ticking a box stating, for example, you wish to receive the employment e-bulletin via email or you have directly contacted us requesting a subscription or in pursuit of our legitimate interests.
+If you would like to unsubscribe to receiving updates sector please email !Sales&Marketing@wrighthassall.co.uk.

-- the information provided does not carry confidential obligations that are owed to a third party or
+- does not carry confidential obligations that are owed to a third party or

-- that the information provided is not given in breach of any confidential obligation owed to a third party or
+- is not given in breach of any confidential obligation owed to a third party or